General Terms and Conditions of Purchase of TSCNET Services GmbH

 1.3 Conflicting or additional general terms and conditions of the Contractor or general terms and conditions of the Contractor that vary from these General Terms and Conditions of Purchase shall not become part of the contract, even if TSCNET does not expressly object to them.
 If TSCNET accepts the delivery/performance without express objection, under no circumstances may a case be derived from this that TSCNET had accepted conflicting, additional or varying terms and conditions of the Contractor.

-2.1 Contracts are only effective if they are concluded in written form.
+2.1 Contracts are only effective if they are concluded in written form in accordance with Section 126 German Civil Code or by simple electronic signature in accordance with Section 127 para.
+3 German Civil Code.
 Orders and their acceptance in text form (e-mail) are valid unless a more stringent form is specified in a contract or by law.
 Verbal or telephone orders by TSCNET shall only become valid once they are confirmed by TSCNET in writing or by e-mail.

 2.2 Failure by TSCNET to respond to the Contractor’s offers, requests or other statements shall not be deemed approval unless this has been agreed upon in writing in advance.

-2.3 The Contractor must review the order and notify TSCNET in writing of, in particular, any errors or irregularities.
-If the order contains evident mistakes or typographical or calculation errors, it shall not be binding for TSCNET.
+2.3 The Contractor must review the order and notify TSCNET in writing of, in particular, any apparent errors or irregularities.

 2.4 Variations in the Contractor’s order confirmation compared to the order shall only be deemed agreed upon if they have been confirmed in writing by TSCNET.
 The same applies to subsequent contractual amendments.